Why are management accountants so important for businesses?

-Many Management Accountants work on a freelance basis, so you can use their services only when you want or need them.
-This will save you a lot of cash compared to hiring an in-house finance team, and compared to employing a full time bookkeeper, and you’ll get a whole lot more for your money, as so many more services are offered.
-Freelancing allows advisors to gain vital experience in many fields, working across multiple industries.
-In turn, this will mean you’ll benefit from their font of knowledge, and will likely learn a lot from their prior experiences.
+Many management accountants work on a freelance basis, so you can use their services only when you want or need them.
+Freelancing allows them to gain vital experience across multiple industries.
+You’ll benefit from their broad knowledge, and learn a lot from their prior experiences.

-Your Management Accountant will set up your figures into a forecast, so you can look ahead at what will (or might) happen next.
-Inputting your figures into FUTRLI will mean you can project the possible path of your company, years into the future.
-Having this powerful tool will allow you to make savings for quieter periods, and let know when to invest in new equipment, or more space.
-Forecasting is best practice if you’re looking to grow your company sustainably.
+Your management accountant will set up your figures into a forecast, so you can look ahead at what will (or might) happen next.
+Having your data in Futrli means you can project the possible path of your company, years into the future.
+This level of insight lets you invest at the right moments, and grow your company sustainably.

 2. You’re able to strategise your next moves confidently

-You advisor is employed to take an interest in where you stand currently, and where you’re headed.
-They should be asking you a load of questions to really understand you and your company.
-A great example of this is when we chatted to one of our partners – Martin Bown of My Management Accountant.
-His approach is to ask every client the following questions in the initial meeting:
+Your advisor should take an interest in where you stand currently, and where you’re headed.
+They should be asking you lots of questions to really get to know you and your company.

-After your initial meeting with a Management Accountant, you should be ready to create and implement your business strategy.
-Using your budget is a great start to planning out your movements, but doesn’t allow you to plan how you’ll swerve obstacles that arise.
-Forecasting is the best way to make your business agile, so use both to keep a firm grip on your incomings and outgoings.
+After your initial meeting with your management accountant, you should be ready to create and implement your business strategy.
+Using your budget is a great start to planning out your movements.
+Forecasting is the best way to make your business agile.
+Use both to keep a firm grip on your incomings and outgoings.